 Degree apprenticeships are becoming increasingly recognised as a favourable destination for school leavers and a hot topic in the world of recruitment.
 But what actually is a degree apprenticeship, and why are they on the rise?

 A degree apprenticeship is a programme that blends academic and workplace learning.
 It enables people to study a full undergraduate or postgraduate degree at university whilst in employment.
 The programme can take between 3 and 6 years to complete, with degree apprentices spending 30 hours at work each week, and 20% of their time in off-the-job study or training.
+(A Level 7 (Master's) Apprenticeship will take a shorter time if you already have a Bachelor's degree.)

 Most UK universities offer degree apprenticeships and are working in partnership with leading companies to create and deliver outstanding degree apprenticeship programmes.